 Adaptability: A mechanism should adapt to changes in group membership or distribution path topology.

 Low overheads: Computational requirements at end hosts or servers and communication overheads should be low.

-Distributed: From the perspective of robustness, it is preferable that discovery be performed in a distributed manner rather than relying on central points.
+Distributed: From the perspective of robustness, it is preferable that topology information be distributed to those who need it.